YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://dl.acm.org/doi/full/10.1145/3744707)

-We present a method to approximate free-form surfaces using assemblies of rotational patches to enable simultaneous repetition of multiple elements (such as beams, panels, and joints) for cost-effective fabrication.
+A method to approximate free-form surfaces using assemblies of rotational patches.
 </div>
 </div>